 Thimphu TechPark presents a great opportunity for the expansion of your business in a new and more profitable location.
-We have a data centre, few domestic companies and five international IT/ITES companies (Scan Cafe from the USA, ZOOP from Canada, SELISE from Switzerland, MultiRational from Australia, Southtech from Bangladesh and Bhutan Data Scientists Pvt Ltd from Australia) employing more than 700 people at the IT Park.
+We have a data centre, several domestic companies and startups, and nine international IT/ITES companies (Scan Cafe from the USA, ZOOP from Canada, SELISE from Switzerland, MultiRational from Australia, Southtech from Bangladesh, Bid Ocean from Canada, Bhutan Data Scientists Pvt Ltd from Australia, and Gai Technologies and TRX Pvt.
+Ltd. from India) employing more than 700 people at the IT Park.
 We also have an incubation centre from where you can run a pilot operation to test the opportunities offered by Bhutan.
-The IT Park provides you with the state of the art facilities with high speed internet connection through redundant optical fibres plus a host of incentives and support from the Government.
+The IT Park provides you with the state of the art facilities with high speed internet connection through redundant optical fibre plus a host of incentives and support from the Government.

 FDI Company Incorporation Procedure in Bhutan